aherlihy/Monary/doc/examples/remove.rst

 Purpose of Remove
 -----------------
+Monary's "bulk" removes are slightly different from regular MongoDB removes.
+Regular removes can remove large amounts of data but they can only use one *query* at a time.
+With Monary, we can match documents in MongoDB to values from a NumPy array and remove all matching documents in one round trip.
-Monary's "bulk" removes are different than regular MongoDB removes in that they perform many MongoDB removes at once.
-This gives you a fast way to remove large amounts of data with one command, while still having fine grained control over what is removed.
+In the example below, we load many document ids into an array and remove all the documents with those ids in one large batch This gives you a fast way to remove large amounts of data with one command, while still having fine grained control over what is removed.